anshulgera17/learninglinux/Used Command.md

-# keeping the commands for learning purpose
+# keeping the commands for learning and practise

 -  `#!/bin/bash`  shebang line
  	or
 -  `#!/bin/sh`  shebang line
 - `lsattr`  shows file attributes
 - `chattr +i filename` using this command, no one can delete this file, for delete you need to change attribute first
 - `chattr +a filename` using this command, can only append this file not overwrite